atmoswing/atmoswing-user-manual/docs/getting-started/predictand-db.rst

 Lightnings
 ~~~~~~~~~~

-The lightning data can be transformed using : log10( N + 1 )
+The lightning data can be transformed using: log10( N + 1 )

 Predictand catalog
 ------------------

-The predictand catalog provides some metadata on the predictand timeseries.
-It is only required to create the predictand database and is not used anymore afterwards.
-It consists in a xml file such as:
+The predictand catalog provides some metadata on the predictand time series.
+It is only required to create the predictand database and is not used anymore afterward.
+It consists of an xml file such as:

 .. code-block:: xml